microsoft/rushstack.io-website/docs/api/api-extractor.iconfigapireport.reporttempfolder.md

 ## Remarks

-After the temporary file is written to disk, it is compared with the file in the `reportFolder`<!-- -->.
+After the temporary file is written to disk, it is compared with the file in the `reportFolder`.
 If they are different, a production build will fail.

-The path is resolved relative to the folder of the config file that contains the setting; to change this, prepend a folder token such as `<projectFolder>`<!-- -->.
+The path is resolved relative to the folder of the config file that contains the setting; to change this, prepend a folder token such as `<projectFolder>`.